jeffnyman/defender-retro/README.md

 </h1>

-The `source` directory contains the [Historical Source code](https://github.com/historicalsource/defender).
-This includes the single sound file from the [Historical source sound ROMs](https://github.com/historicalsource/williams-soundroms).
+The `source` directory contains the [Historical Source Defender source code](https://github.com/historicalsource/defender).
+This includes the single sound file from the [Historical Source Sound ROMS for Williams](https://github.com/historicalsource/williams-soundroms).
 The `source\labels` directory contains the binaries for the different labels of the game that were produced.

-The `src` directory is the original contents with certain modifications to make it possible to compile the source code as well as fill in any gaps.
+The `src` directory is the original source code with certain modifications to make it possible to compile that code on a relatively modern development chain.

+In terms of the provenance of the code, ex-Williams engineers had previously donated material to the Strong Museum of Play.
+Some of that was the work of [Sam Dickers on Defender](https://archives.museumofplay.org/repositories/3/resources/228).

 ## Build Instructions (WORK IN PROGRESS)